apparebit/shantay/README.md

 files with category-specific data are named after the date and a zero-based five-digit index (as illustrated earlier in this paragraph).

-For the working root, *shantay* maintains a per-day digest file named `sha256.txt`.
+For the extract root, *shantay* maintains a per-day digest file named `sha256.txt`.
 It contains the SHA-256 digests for every parquet file in the
 directory: Each line contains one hexadecimal ASCII digest, a space,and the file's name.